RKTongol/obsidian/EOW Huddle.md

 1.)
 One word open and a WIN
-Audit
-Finished making a draft of the nyc page
+joint metorship session
+learned a lot today

 2.)
-Update on 6 Things for this week (completed, ongoing) ⦁ VSRC Google Ads (update that it working)
+Update on 6 Things for this week (completed, ongoing) ⦁ Inskin trending post algorithm
-⦁ Donate source & aftersell
-⦁ InSkin
+⦁ Recharge alternative
+⦁ VSRC instagram feed fix
 ⦁ Weekly Report
-⦁ NYC site
-⦁Audit & update pics on PH
+⦁ Google Analytics verify consent settings
+⦁ inskin popup fixed

 3.)
-Any help you need to get things done? none so far
+Any help you need to get things done? on checking inskin pop up if its works properly

 4.)
-What have I done better this week than the last week so far? check on all the sites
+What have I done better this week than the last week so far? being hands on on more work

 5.)
 How have I saved the World’s Skin this week?
-Or plan to save the World’s Skin this week?
+Or plan to save the World’s Skin this week? help with a tech problem
-Bond with family yesterday/ bond wit

 6.)
 Items for discussion
-None so far
+none so far